sayarkarmakar/sayarkarmakar.github.io/index.md

 </table>

 <h2> Recent Updates</h2>
+May 2021: We submitted a paper on Forecasting output growth of Advanced economies where gold market volatility is used as a proxy of global uncertainty.
+This is a joint work with Aseef Salisu, Rangan Gupta and Sonali Das.

+May 2021: We submitted a paper on Boosting Hardware Malware detection using time-series based classifiers.
+This is a joint work with Kanad Basu and Abraham Kuruvilla (Graduate student).

 April 2021: Our [Paper](https://arxiv.org/abs/2009.07634) is now accepted at Electronic Journal of Statistics.

 Mar 2021: Our [Paper](https://arxiv.org/abs/2009.06007) is now accepted at Bayesian Analysis.